Joseph Weare

-Joseph Weare (March 9, 1737 – 1774) was a noted 18th-century Indian fighter in North Yarmouth, Province of Massachusetts Bay (now in Maine).
-He was nicknamed the Scout.
+Joseph Weare (March 9, 1737 – 1774) was a noted 18th-century fighter of Native Americans.
+He was from North Yarmouth, Province of Massachusetts Bay, and was nicknamed the Scout.

 Life and career

-Weare was born on March 9, 1737, to Captain Peter Weare (1695–1743) and Sarah Felt (1701–1768).
-His father drowned while attempting to cross the Royal River when Joseph was six years old; his mother lived for a further twenty-five years.
+Weare was born to Captain Peter Weare (1695–1743) and Sarah Felt (1701–1768).
+His father drowned while attempting to cross the Royal River in North Yarmouth, Province of Massachusetts Bay, when Joseph was six years old; his mother lived for a further twenty-five years.

 Weare's hostility to the Native Americans (whom he "pursued at every opportunity with unrelenting hate") began when he learned that they killed his maternal grandfather, Joseph Felt, in 1722.

 He married Mary Noyes on March 20, 1760.
 They had one known child, Nathaniel, born that December, who was named for Joseph's paternal grandfather.

 Around 1760, Weare was splitting logs with an axe near his home when six Indians approached.
 They asked him if he know where "Joe Weare" lived.
 He responded that he did, and offered to lead them to him if they helped him finish his work.
 He asked the Indians to pull on each side of the log as he drove his axe into the wedge.
 With three of them on each side of the log, Weare drove his axe into the wedge, causing it to close on the Indians' hands, rendering them defenseless.
 He then hit each of them with his axe, shouting, "I'm Joe Weare, damn you; I'm Joe Weare!"